jonjampen/mountain-sunset-vscode-theme/README.md

 Enjoy!

 ## Contribution
+Please let me know what you think of this theme and what I could improve.

-Please inform me about any issues on my [github repository](https://github.com/jonjampen/mountain-sunset-vscode-theme/issues) or submit a pull request.
-Feedback is always appreciated as well.
+Please inform me about any issues or submit a pull request on my [github repository](https://github.com/jonjampen/mountain-sunset-vscode-theme/issues).
 Thanks!
 ### Colors
 (Note: Colors are not displayed in some Markdown viewers.)
 #### UI